ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 There is one problem, however.
 The URL is not very reader-friendly.
 We want something easier like "ilove90sdesign.com".

-There are many places where we can buy a custom URL or domain.
+There are many places you can buy a custom URL or domain.
 Some of them are [Google Domains](https://domains.google/v2/), [GoDaddy](https://www.godaddy.com), and [Namecheap](https://www.namecheap.com/).

 Let's walk through the process of connecting our repl to a custom domain from Namecheap.